Fort Lewis College: Campus

-The 247-acre Fort Lewis College campus is in southwestern Colorado, 6,872 feet atop a mesa overlooking the Animas River Valley and downtown Durango, Colorado.
-A network of trails as well as city bus service (free to students with FLC IDs) connects the campus and town.

-Today, on-campus housing is in six residence halls and two apartment buildings, with singles, doubles, and suites.
-Also on campus are 14 academic buildings, as well as a Student Life Center, Aquatic Center, and Student Union.
-On-campus athletic facilities include Ray Dennison Memorial Field, Dirks Field, the Softball Complex, Whalen Gymnasium, and the Factory Trails, an off-road bicycling race course.

-The La Plata Mountains rise behind the Fort Lewis College campus.

-The new Student Union opened in 2011, and hosts the college's cultural centers, the Native American Center and El Centro de Muchos Colores, student government, the Environmental Center, the post office, and the bookstore.

-The U.S. Green Building Council awarded the Student Union LEED Gold status for its sustainability features.
+The U.S. Green Building Council awarded the Fort Lewis College Student Union LEED Gold status for its sustainability features.
 It is the third LEED Gold building on campus, along with the Berndt Hall Biology Wing and Animas Hall.
 Those environmental awards helped FLC be named one of "America's Coolest Schools" by Sierra magazine, the official publication of the Sierra Club, in 2011.

 Academics

 Fort Lewis College is divided into three academic units: the School of Arts & Sciences, the Katz School of Business, and the School of Education.
 These units collectively offer 60 undergraduate majors, 47 minors, and 23 certificates.
 The college also provides five graduate programs and four graduate certificates in education.
 Additionally, Fort Lewis College offers two "3+2" master's programs in social work and public history, in partnership with the University of Colorado-Denver and the University of Denver, respectively.

 The institution is accredited by the Higher Learning Commission.
 Specific programs are also accredited by relevant professional bodies, including: